L O A D I N G

 Having outlined the primary cost elements of a kitchen extension, attention must now turn to the specifics of budgeting for design and materials.

-Integrating the new design with the existing property requires a nuanced approach, especially in optimizing the additional floor space.
-Strategic use of materials such as steel beams not only guarantees structural integrity but also influences the overall budget.
+Integrating the new design with the existing property requires a nuanced approach, especially optimizing the additional floor space.
+Strategic use of materials such as steel beams guarantees structural integrity and influences the overall budget.

 These elements are pivotal in creating an open, seamless extension while providing options for additional storage solutions.